niekdw/niekdw.github.io/content/post/second-brain.md

 Like LEGO blocks, the more pieces you have, the easier it is to build something interesting.
-Imagine that instead of starting your next project with a blank slate, you started with a set of building blocks—research fndings, web clippings, PDF highlights, book notes, back-of-theenvelope sketches—that represent your long-term effort to make sense of your feld, your industry, and the world at large.
+Imagine that instead of starting your next project with a blank slate, you started with a set of building blocks—research fndings, web clippings, PDF highlights, book notes, back-of-the- envelope sketches—that represent your long-term effort to make sense of your feld, your industry, and the world at large.

 Reframing your productivity in terms of Intermediate Packets is a major step toward this turning